Ikon Pass vs. Epic Pass

 Let’s look at a few key factors you may want to consider in your season pass.

-The full, unrestricted Ikon Pass retails for $999, with the teen pass going for $739 and a child add-on pass going for $319.
+The full, unrestricted Ikon Pass retails for $1,179, with the teen pass going for $879 and a child add-on pass going for $389.
 Not inexpensive, but a full week at a premium resort and it will pay for itself.
-On the other hand, the full, unrestricted Epic pass is currently being offered at a price of $783 for adults, which is 20% down from it’s normal mark of $979.
+On the other hand, the full, unrestricted Epic pass full price is $1,099 for adults.
 What also separates the Epic pass from the Ikon pass is that they do not offer a teen option.
-Instead, anyone above 13 pays the adult price, and under 13 the price is $399 (also currently down from its normal $499).
+Instead, anyone above 13 pays the adult price, and under 13 the price is $499 at full price.

-Epic’s Local pass is currently $583 (also 20% down from the normal price of $729), and provides unlimited access at a few resorts (including Keystone and Breckenridge) but restricted access to most others.
+Epic’s Local pass is $819, and provides unlimited access at a few resorts (including Keystone and Breckenridge) but restricted access to most others.
 The restrictions typically involve holiday period blackouts, especially the Christmas holiday for which the blackout normally goes through 12/31.
 If you are booking your ski trips around holidays, do your homework on blackout dates before buying a pass.

 There are other pass choices, including Epic’s 7 and 4-day passes which simply resemble a multi-day pass at most resorts.
 But for most people, the choices above are going to be the main ones you consider.

 For the skiing family who is traveling-in to ski, we like the value of the Ikon Pass just a bit better.
 However, if you need to ski during blackout dates, the value proposition could change.

 When do Ikon and Epic Passes Prices Increase?